Tonia-Butler03/PKI-Portfolio-Tonia-Butler/labs/week-03/submissions/lab-01-certificate-fields.md

 ## Environment
 Document the environment used to complete the lab.

-- Operating System:
+- Operating System:Windows
-- Terminal Used:
+- Terminal Used:Bash
-- OpenSSL Version (if applicable):
+- OpenSSL Version (if applicable):3.4.4

 ---

 ## Steps Performed
-Summarize the key steps you performed to complete the lab.
+First, I pulled a certificate from a live website google.com I used OpenSSL to read it.
+This helps you understand how certificates actually look and how identity is verified in PKI.

 Do **not copy the lab instructions**.
 Describe what you actually did.